* This is the Consumer Version. *

-Enclosed in the spine is the spinal cord (see Spinal Cord and see Overview of Spinal Cord Disorders).
+Enclosed in the spine is the spinal cord (see page Spinal Cord and see page Overview of Spinal Cord Disorders).
 Along the length of the spinal cord, the spinal nerves emerge through spaces between the vertebrae to connect with nerves throughout the body.
 The part of the spinal nerve nearest the spinal cord is called the spinal nerve root.
 Because of their position, spinal nerve roots can be squeezed (compressed) when the spine is injured, resulting in pain.

 The lower (lumbar) spine connects the chest to the pelvis and legs, providing mobility—for turning, twisting, and bending.
 It also provides strength—for standing, walking, and lifting.
 Thus, the lower back is involved in almost all activities of daily living.
 Low back pain can limit many activities and reduce the quality of life.